-- 3. The company may also state whether it voluntarily complies with other ethical or best practice codes, whether international, sector-based, or other.
+3. The company may also state whether it voluntarily complies with other ethical or best practice codes, whether international, sector-based, or other.
 In such a case, name the code in question and the date the company began following it.
-It should be specifically mentioned that the company adheres to the Code of Good Tax Practices of 20 July, 2010 - Applus Services, S.A has adhered to the United Nations Global Compact and has been at the Advanced Level since 2018 following the 10 principles. - Applus+ participates in the Carbon Disclosure Project (CDP) since 2017 maintaining the level B consecutively since 2018.
-Also, Applus+ has been recognized with "AA" by the MSCI ESG Research agency in 2019. - Applus+ has adopted the United Nations Sustainable Development Goals (SDGs) as a framework for its corporate social responsibility objectives.
-At least nine of the seventeen UN SDGs are applicable to Applus+ business. - We endorse the United Nations Guiding Principles on Business and Human Rights, the Organization for Economic Cooperation and Development's Guidelines for Multinational Enterprises, and the International Finance Corporation's Performance Standards. - Applus+ has been included in the FTSE4GoodIBEX since 2019. - Gaïa Rating recognized Applus+ with a score of 70/100 in 2021, and Sustainalytics rated the Group with a 15.6 that places our company in the "low risk" ESG group.
-In March 2022, S&P Global scored Applus+ with a 54, making it the 11th best company in its sector of 105 companies. - Applus+ has adopted the GRI standards, the SASB (Sustainability Accounting Standards Board), and the recommendations of the TCFD (Task Force on Climate-Related Financial Disclosures) for its non-financial information reporting. - Applus+ has joined the European Charter of Principles signed by organizations to make their commitment to diversity and inclusion in the workplace visible.
-European Commission Diversity Charter Member for the 2021-2023 period.
+It should be specifically mentioned that the company adheres to the Code of Good Tax Practices of 20 July, 2010

-- Applus+ has joined the Spanish Presidency Ministry's Initiative to promote a balanced participation of women and men in business and economic decision-making.
+- Applus Services, S.A has adhered to the United Nations Global Compact and has been at the Advanced Level since 2018 following the 10 principles. - Applus+ participates in the Carbon Disclosure Project (CDP) since 2017 and in 2023 it has been included in their A List for climate.
+Only 346 of the more than 21,000 participating companies are in this list, which recognizes leadership in environmental tansparecy and climate change performance.
+Also, Applus+ was recognized with "AA" by the MSCI ESG Research agency in 2019. - Applus+ has adopted the United Nations Sustainable Development Goals (SDGs) as a framework for its corporate social responsibility objectives.
+At least nine of the seventeen UN SDGs are applicable to Applus+ business. - We endorse the United Nations Guiding Principles on Business and Human Rights, the Organization for Economic Cooperation and Development's Guidelines for Multinational Enterprises, and the International Finance Corporation's Performance Standards. - Applus+ has been included in the FTSE4GoodIBEX since 2019 and in IBEX Gender Equality and IBEX ESG since their creation in 2022 and 2023 respectively. - Gaïa Rating recognized Applus+ with a score of 70/100 in 2023.
+Sustainalytics rated the Group with a 13.3 in 2023, which places our company in the "low risk" ESG group.
+In October 2023, S&P Global ESG Scores maintained Applus+ rating at 54, which places Applus within the 95 percentile of the companies evaluated within the sector.
+Standard Ethics has included Applus in their SE Mid Spanish Index, being the best valued company with an EE+. - Applus+ has adopted the GRI standards, the SASB (Sustainability Accounting Standards Board), and the recommendations of the TCFD (Task Force on Climate-Related Financial Disclosures) for its non-financial information reporting. - Applus+ has joined the European Charter of Principles signed by organizations to make their commitment to diversity and inclusion in the workplace visible.
+European Commission Diversity Charter Member for the 2021-2023 period. - Applus+ has joined the Spanish Presidency Ministry's Initiative to promote a balanced participation of women and men in business and economic decision-making.
 "More Women, Better Companies" in 2021 and has actively participated in the Target Gender Equality initiative of the United Nations Global Compact in 2022. - We are adopting the United Nations' seven Principles of Women's Empowerment since 2021. - In 2022, Applus+ renewed its agreement with the Spanish High Council for Sports so that highlevel athletes can start their professional careers in the Group, and signed the Dual FP Alliance in Spain to promote initiatives to make Vocational Training a tool to develop young talent. - Applus+ has been included in the Network of Inclusive Companies (Andorra) since 2021.

-This Annual Corporate Governance Report was approved by the Board of Directors of the company at the meeting held on 23 February 2023
+This Annual Corporate Governance Report was approved by the Board of Directors of the company at the meeting held on 21 February 2024